TassioCarmo/havard-cs50x-week1-C/README.md

     printf("meow\n");
 }

+ Function names should be verbs if the function changes the state of the program, and nouns if they're used to return a certain value.

 C reads uour code top to bottom and if it doesn't see something it before it doesn't exists